micmejia/bible-dump/AMPC/Revelation/Rev 10.md

-And swore in the name of (by) Him Who lives forever and ever, Who created the heavens ([^b]sky) and all they contain, and the earth and all that it contains, and the sea and all that it contains.
+And swore in the name of (by) Him Who lives forever and ever, Who created the heavens (sky) and all they contain, and the earth and all that it contains, and the sea and all that it contains.
 [He swore] that no more time should intervene _and_ there should be no more waiting _or_ delay,